Valium® Drug Interactions: Risks and Dangers

 Common side effects include drowsiness, breathing problems, confusion, dizziness, muscle weakness, headache, and nausea.
 Some people may not develop any side effects.
 Serious side effects may include respiratory depression, dependence, fainting, heart changes, and withdrawal symptoms.[3]

-Side effects are rarely life-threatening, but they can be if they are severe.
+While side effects are generally not life-threatening, they can be if severe, particularly respiratory depression.
 Always talk to your prescribing doctor if you have side effects that don’t go away naturally.

 Valium® Withdrawal Symptoms